Malbec

 or coulure

-are the primary reasons Malbec has become a decreasing factor
+are the primary reasons malbec has become a decreasing factor

 in most of France.
 Although plantings in the Medoc have decreased

-by over two-thirds since the mid-twentieth century, Malbec
+by over two-thirds since the mid-twentieth century, malbec

 Controlée regulations for Cahors require a minimum

-content of 70%.
+content of 70% malbec.

-Malbec truly comes into its
+in these countries.
+The grape truly comes into its

-prior to the outbreak of phylloxera
+prior to the European outbreak of phylloxera

 over the years, phylloxera has infested Argentina, too, and vineyards